 PG&E requires no contract or long-term commitment to enroll in the Green Saver program, nor termination fee to leave the program.
 Enrolled customers may leave the program at any time, but will not be eligible to re-enroll for one year from the date of unenrollment.

 If you remain eligible for the program, and begin service at your new location within 90 days of your final billing date at your original location, you may retain participation on the Green Saver program at your new location.
-To remain eligible for the program, however, your new location must also be in a qualifying disadvantaged community.
+To remain eligible for the program, however, your new location must also be in a qualifying disadvantaged and/or tribal community.

 Yes, enrolled customers may remain in the program for up to 20 years from the date of enrollment, as long as they continue to meet eligibility criteria.
 Eligible customers may remain enrolled even after the enrollment window has closed.

 No, the Green Saver program is only available to qualifying PG&E residential customers.

 Energy Savings Assistance (ESA) program